breach-report/breachreport-api/docs/01-before-using-api.md

 1. Login in on the [Breach Report portal](https://breachreport.com/portal/).
 2. Open the **Email Accounts** section.
 3. Enter the email address in the **Add Email** field.
-4. Confirm the operation by pressing Enter or by clicking the [+] button.
+4. Confirm the action by pressing Enter or by clicking the [+] button.

 <p align="left">
   <img width="500" src="../img/add-email-01.png" alt="">